women's health logo outline

 Our expert team treat eating disorders daily from our online clinics and in our eating disorder therapy clinic in Guildford, Surrey.

-• you are using food to manage your emotions
+• Using food to manage emotions

 TREATMENT WE OFFER

-We offer psychotherapy for eating disorders online and CBT for eating disorders in Guildford Surrey.
+At Dr Jo Gee Psychotherapy, we provide evidence-based treatment for eating disorders and work with you every step of the way.
+We offer online psychotherapy for eating disorders and CBT for eating disorders in Guildford, Surrey.

-Book your CBT
+Book Your CBT Session

 ONLINE BOOKING